 - Independence.
 The Compensation Committee is comprised solely of independent directors.
 Additionally, the Compensation Committee's independent compensation consultant is retained directly by the Compensation Committee and performs no other services for our company's management.
-No work performed by our independent compensation consultant in fiscal 2013 raised a conflict of interest. - Stock Ownership Guidelines.
-We have adopted stock ownership guidelines for our named executive officers and directors. - Performance Based Compensation.
+No work performed by our independent compensation consultant in fiscal 2014 raised a conflict of interest. - Stock Ownership Guidelines.
+We have adopted stock ownership guidelines for our chief executive officer of at least the greater of (a) 10,000 shares or (b) shares equal in value to three times (3x) the chief executive officer's annual base salary, and for our other named executive officers of at least the greater of (a) 10,000 shares or (b) shares equal in value to two times (2x) the executive officer's annual base salary. - Performance Based Compensation.
 Payment of bonuses to our named executive officers and vesting of a portion of their equity compensation depend on the financial performance of the company. - Double-Trigger Change in Control Provision.
-The change in control and severance agreements provided to certain senior executives include "double-trigger" provisions. - No Hedging or Pledging.
-Our insider trading policy prohibits hedging of company stock or the use of company stock as collateral of any loan. - Clawback Policy.
-The Compensation Committee has approved a clawback policy based on the applicable sections of the Dodd-Frank Wall Street Reform and Consumer Protection Act. - Prohibition of Repricings.
-Our Equity Incentive Plan prohibits stock option repricings without the approval of stockholders. - Limited Perquisites.
-We did not pay special benefits, perquisites or tax gross-ups to our named executive officers in fiscal 2013. - Risk Analysis.
+The change in control and severance agreements provided to certain senior executives including the NEOs, have "double-trigger" provisions and the level of severance is within in standard levels. - No Hedging or Pledging.
+Our insider trading policy generally prohibits hedging of company stock or pledging company stock as collateral of any loan. - Clawback Policy.
+The Compensation Committee has adopted a clawback policy directed to incentive-based cash compensation based on the applicable sections of the Dodd-Frank Wall Street Reform and Consumer Protection Act. - Prohibition of Repricings.
+Our Equity Incentive Plan prohibits stock option and stock appreciation rights, or SARs, repricings without the approval of stockholders, and we are seeking approval of a prohibition directed to the cashing out of SARs under the plan. - Limited Perquisites.
+We did not pay special benefits, perquisites or tax gross-ups to our named executive officers in fiscal 2014. - Risk Analysis.
 Compensation programs are structured to avoid inappropriate risk taking by our executives, and all employees, by having the appropriate pay philosophy, peer group and market positioning to support reasonable business objectives.
 As a result, the Compensation Committee and its independent consultant have concluded that the risks arising from our company's employee compensation program are reasonable, in the best interest of our stockholders, and not likely to have a material adverse effect on our company.